adinzlotyint/ESGAnalyzeModel/README.md

 This repository contains a complete and reproducible pipeline created for a master's thesis research project.
 Its purpose was to train and evaluate a multi-label classification model capable of analyzing Polish corporate sustainability reports based on selected ESRS standards.

 **Note:** This repository documents the model training process.
-The final, trained model is deployed in a separate project (`ESGAnalyzeAPI`), which serves it via an API for inference.
+The final, trained model is deployed in a separate project (`ESGAnalyze`: https://github.com/adinzlotyint/ESGAnalyze), which serves it via an API for inference.
 Due to data confidentiality, the raw reports and expert annotations are not included in this repository.

 ## Project Overview